Certora/Documentation/docs/cvl/types.md

 }
 ```

-The `currentState` variable contains the state of the EVM after the most recent
+The `currentStorage` variable contains the state of the EVM after the most recent
 contract function call.

 ```{deprecation} 5.0